jacksleight/laravel-omni/README.md

 Public properties have special meaning in Livewire components, so Omni needs a way to define properties for standard components without the risk of them being exposed by mistake when switching a standard component to Livewire.

-Therefore it's best practive to define standard component properties as protected instead of public, and only switch them to public when you need to.
+Therefore it's reccomended to define standard component properties as protected instead of public, and only switch them to public when you need to.
 Protected properties are avaliable in the standard component template scope.

 ## Component Execution